Happy Endings

 Likes

-- Marcus: I wanted to jump in the book, give him a hug and some hot chocolate and tell him he deserved the world.
+Marcus: I wanted to jump in the book, give him a hug and some hot chocolate and tell him he deserved the world.
 His back story was sad.
 Not like the crying-sad and there are worst things that could happen to someone, but it definitely made me feel for him.
 He was so unsure of himself and his capabilities because of his parents.
 His whole act of “Well-Groomed Gold Retriever” was completely understandable and I loved that April was able to break it down.
 His entire character arc was in beautiful contrast to his public portrayal.
 Additionally, the reasoning behind his actions are easy to understand.
 This is something I feel that romance novels often struggle with, as the man typically needs to brood.
 None of that here.
 Just a wholesome Marcus whom I’ve decided to love forever.

-- Plot: The premise of the novel is a little shaky, TV star who writes fanfiction just happens to go on a date with the one person he’s closest to in the fandom, who happens to be a normal person.
+Plot: The premise of the novel is a little shaky, TV star who writes fanfiction just happens to go on a date with the one person he’s closest to in the fandom, who happens to be a normal person.
 A little out there.
 But the way that Dade handles all of this it makes it believable.
 Honestly, it was a great plot.
 There were enough side plots and backstory to keep everything moving.
 Most of the issues aren’t related to jealousy or lack of communication skills, which is a huge plus from me!

-- Their Relationship: Maybe it’s because they’re older and more established, but their relationship is real.
+Their Relationship: Maybe it’s because they’re older and more established, but their relationship is real.
 Marcus and April are supportive of each other and help each other through their issues.
 Furthermore, there is sort of a switch in their relationship dynamic as April feels a lot more comfortable with herself (even as a STEM/Plus-Size/Fandom-Nerd) than Marcus (famous/attractive) was.
 Maybe I haven’t read enough, but I loved their dynamic.

-- April: I wanted to love her, to see myself in her, and to root her on.
+April: I wanted to love her, to see myself in her, and to root her on.
 I liked her, she just wasn’t a fave and honestly I felt like brought down the book a little.
 There were several moments in the novel where she was almost playing a game with Marcus.
 She would let him say something or prompt him and it wouldn’t go the way she wanted and would get upset.
 Like I get it.
 I am also plus size and having someone who is known for his good looks with you would be hard.
 Especially with all the other attention on you.
 However, if she would have communicated things better it would have been a lot better.
 Marcus really tried with her and was understanding of his shortcomings with her, but she didn’t communicate everything he needed to know.
 I know I’m ranting on something trivial, but the book would have been perfect if that hadn’t been there.
 Also, what else did April do outside her life than stuff with Gods of the Gates?
 That was never brought up.
 I doubt it was just that.

 Long Story Short

-Overall I do recommend this novel.
+Do I recommend this book?
+Yes!
 I’ve actually put it directly in my sister’s TBR pile and told a friend to read it.It is an incredibly sweet and uplifting story.
 Not to mention April and Marcus are a great couple.
 Spoiler Alert covers so many issues from dyslexia, body image, self-confidence, troubled parent relationships, fanfiction writing, and the many, many issues that being in Hollywood provides.
 It is worth every minute you spend reading it.
 Trust me, the epilogue is soooooo worth it (I almost cried).
-I am looking forward to Alexās story when that comes out.
+I am looking forward to Alex’s story when that comes out.

 Leave a Reply